milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

                [ring/ring-defaults "0.3.2"]]
 ```

-then require json in handler.clj
+Then require json in handler.clj.

 ```
 (:require [compojure.core :refer :all]